jssteinberg/markdown-article-template/README.md

 Body content of normal markdown.
 ```

-A file template proposal for readable markdown-only articles (e.g. **blog posts**).
 Metadata is added without YAML front matter (YFM) in a more markdowny way.
 It looks a bit like YFM, but is markdown, is simpler, and a more natural part of the article.
-It's all basic markdown, which of course is parseable as HTML as well.
+It's all basic markdown, which of course can be processed to HTML as well.

 **The goal** is a markdown template for complete articles including metadata that is as readable as possible as markdown-only, and when it's rendered without specific HTML/CSS (for instance at Github).
 And with a possible output that is fully usable in an application of any kind.